 Part 2 • The difference between lifestyle and ecommerce images.

-Part 3 • Everthing you need to know about working with models.
+Part 3 • Everything you need to know about working with models.
+(Check it out here.)

 Okay, let’s dig in!